venkataramaraoguttikonda/marine-debris-segmentation/README.md

 ```

-## Inference and Evaluation Using Pretrained Models
+## Inference and Evaluation of our Best Models

-To run inference, evaluation, and visualization with the pretrained models and required dataset:
+To run inference, evaluation, and visualization on test dataset:

 #### Download Data and Trained Models